RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 * sewing_hasher: Four modes are possible
 ```
-generate: generates a model file from an sqlite database
+generate: generates a model file from a sqlite database
-generate_five_ss_model: generates a model file that is consisted with 5 secondary structures from an sqlite database
+generate_five_ss_model: generates a model file that is consisted with 3~5 secondary structures from a sqlite database
 hash: score all models against each other and create a plain text score file (MPI required)
 convert: convert a plain text score file to a binary score file.
 This is required by the SEWING movers
 ```